junh1024/adt-fork/README.md

 See the files examples/run_*.m for sample invocations.
 Most users create a 'run' file for their specific speaker

-AllRAD is a hybrid ambisonic/vbap technique, especially suited to irregular arrays.
-The basic idea is to design a decoder for a regular array with many loudspeakers, in this case a 240 virtual loudspeaker spherical design [6,7], and then map those signals to the real array using Pulkki's VBAP.
-[8,9]

-Fernando Lopez-Lezcano (at CCRMA) has used it to generate a decoder for a 24-loudspeaker tilted dome at Stanford's new Bing Concert Hall, with very good results.
-We've also done some listening tests, comparing the decoder for CCRMA's Listening Room described in our LAC2012 paper to an AllRAD decoder with favorable results.
-The former took about 2 hours of optimizer time, and the latter a few seconds.

 *Note:* There are still a few loose ends -- the performance plots (rE, directional error) work well only in MATLAB, and there needs to be bit of sanity checking on the loudspeaker locations, but it is quite usable.

-The toolbox supports all of the normalization and channel order conventions that I am aware of at the time of this writing.
-[10,11].
-Two mixed-order schemes are supported, the one used in AMB files [12] and the newer one proposed by Chris Travis [13] that is used in the preset files that are included with AmbDec.

 The file format for AmbDec presets was reversed engineered from the AmbDec source code and included presets.
 If you encounter